Current-induced molecular dissociation: Topological insulators as robust reaction platforms: Model and Method

 In this convention, a positive value of the force corresponds to a repulsive interaction, favoring molecular dissociation, whereas a negative value indicates an attractive interaction, stabilizing the bond (see Appendix~\ref{app:wb}).

-To compute the electronic occupation of the molecular levels, we project the full system onto the molecular subspace.
-In particular, we evaluate the occupancies in a \textit{renormalized} eigenbasis that accounts for the presence of the substrate.
-To this end, we construct an effective Hamiltonian for the molecular subspace that includes the renormalization induced by the substrate degrees of freedom:
+To compute the electronic occupation of the molecular levels and the intramolecular force, we project the full system onto the molecular subspace.
+In particular, we evaluate the occupancies in a \textit{renormalized} eigenbasis that accounts for the presence of the substrate to avoid the mixing of the molecular levels due to this interaction.
+To this end, we construct an effective Hamiltonian for the molecular subspace d, spanned by the states $\ket{\pm,\sigma}$ of Eq.~\eqref{eq:b-ab}, that includes the renormalization induced by the substrate subspace s: